assembl/assembl/README.txt

 Compiling CSS
 -------------

-You have too install compass (the first time, already done if you've used bootstrap above):
+You have to install compass (the first time, already done if you've used bootstrap above):

 - fab devenv install_compass